felixendres/rgbdslam_v2/README.md

--   Check out the README in "test/" for running, testing and evaluating RGBDSLAMv2 on Juergen Sturm's RGB-D SLAM Dataset and Benchmark: http://vision.in.tum.de/data/datasets/rgbd-dataset
+-   Check out the README in "test/" for running, testing and evaluating RGBDSLAMv2 on Juergen Sturm's RGB-D SLAM Dataset and Benchmark: http://vision.in.tum.de/data/datasets/rgbd-dataset You need cython for the evaluation scripts (sudo apt-get install cython).

 -   If you want to use SURF or SIFT, you will need to build OpenCV from source, including the non-free module (this does not include SIFTGPU, which works